 As artist, researcher and curator, Ala Younis has explored the formation of the modern Arab world and the potential for renewed thought and action the era continues to inspire.

-At Sharjah Art Foundation (SAF), Ala Younis has participated in do it بالعربي [in Arabic] (2016) as well as several March Meetings, including the first edition in 2008.
+At Sharjah Art Foundation, she has participated in do it بالعربي [in Arabic] (2016) as well as several March Meetings, including the first edition in 2008.
 With Tarek Abou El Fetouh, she co-edited the two-volume book The Time is Out of Joint.
-She edited a monograph on the work of Abdul Hay Mosallam Zarara with Hoor Al Qasimi.
-Younis holds a Bachelor of Science in Architecture from the University of Jordan (1997) and a Master of Research from Goldsmiths, University of London (2016).
+She edited a monograph on the work of Abdul Hay Mosallam Zarara with Hoor Al Qasimi, published by the Foundation in 2020.

 Her work is in the collections of Sharjah Art Foundation; Art Jameel, Dubai and Jeddah; Guggenheim Museum, New York; and Darat al Funun, Amman, among others.